edithturn/CKAD-training/README.md

 * Esc + dw        | Delete a word
 * Esc + /         | Find a word
 * o               | Yo add a new empty line in a yaml

+* Esc :22 + Enter  | go a specific number  line in a file

+# copy and paste lines
+Esc + V             | Mark lines, then arrow keys
+Esc + y             | Copy marked lines
+Esc + d             | Cut marked lines
+Esc + p             | Past lines
+# Indent several lines  in a yaml
+* Esc :shiftwidth=2, SHIFT + v (to select several line with arrow keys) ,  SHIFT +  ">" or "<" for rigth indentation of left indentation.
 ```